 Saudi Arabia took the unprecedented step of declining a Security Council seat in October 2013, announcing a day after it was elected to a 2014–2015 term that it would not serve in the absence of institutional reform.
 While Riyadh cited the Council's failure to broker peace in the Syrian civil war and Israeli-Palestinian conflict, Patrick says the episode is better understood as "misplaced pique directed at the United States" as it tilted away from Saudi interests in dealings with Iran and Syrian president Bashar al-Assad.
 Jordan ran unopposed to fill the vacated "Arab swing seat" and was elected by the General Assembly in December 2013.

-What are the Security Council’s prospects for reform?
+What are the Security Councilís prospects for reform?

-Prospects for substantial reform are seen as remote because amending the UN Charter requires an affirmative vote and domestic ratification by two-thirds of UN member states, including all of the permanent members of the Security Council, and P5 members are unlikely to take measures that curb their own influence.
+Prospects for substantial reform are seen as remote because amending the UN Charter requires an affirmative vote and domestic ratification by two-thirds of UN member states.
+This includes all of the Security Council's permanent members, who are unlikely to take measures that curb their own influence.
 While there is broad agreement among UN members that the Security Council's makeup is outdated, each of the various proposals for reform inevitably leaves some aspirants alienated.
 Some proposals call for additional permanent members, and others for a new class of elected seats with the possibility of renewal.

 CFR's Patrick and former International Affairs Fellow Kara McDonald wrote in a 2010 Council Special Report that a state's contribution to collective action should be the primary criterion for permanent membership.